Find Affordable College Courses

 41 Yearly Graduations

 Portland State University is the 20th most popular school in the nation for students seeking a bachelor's degree in health and wellness.
 Each year, around 23,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,106 per year, while in-state graduate students, on average, pay $14,817 per year.
-For the 2020-2021 academic year, 41 bachelor's degrees were handed out to health and wellness majors at Portland State University.
-Of these students, 59% were women and 51% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $8,694 per year, while in-state graduate students, on average, pay $15,279 per year.
+During the most recent year for which we have data, 41 people received their bachelor's degree in health and wellness from Portland State University.
+About 56% of this group were women, and 39% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to health and wellness that offer bachelor’s degrees.